 Q. How do I submit my official transcripts?

-A. Official transcripts from all previous universities attended should be submitted electronically through the Registrar’s Office and mailed directly to firstname.lastname@example.org or mailed via sealed envelopes to the following address:
+A. Official transcripts from all previous universities attended should be submitted electronically through the Registrar’s Office to Colorado State University or mailed via sealed envelopes to the following address:

 Office of Admissions, 1062